The Globe and Mail: Political stance

-In 2011, Canadian sociologist Elke Winter said that the Globe and Mail was considered politically middle-of-the-road to moderately conservative and is less socially liberal than its competitor, the Toronto Star.
-Canadian sociologist Elke Winter writes that "While the Globe has probably lost parts of its more conservative and corporate readership to the National Post, it continues to cater to the Canadian political and intellectual elite."
+In the 1990s, The Globe and Mail was the main media vehicle for Canada's right wing.
+In 2011, Canadian sociologist Elke Winter said that The Globe and Mail was considered politically moderately-conservative-to-centrist and is less socially liberal than its competitor, the Toronto Star.
+Winter writes that "While the Globe has probably lost parts of its more conservative and corporate readership to the National Post, it continues to cater to the Canadian political and intellectual elite."
 According to one 2006 publication, the newspaper was considered an "upmarket" newspaper, in contrast to downmarket newspapers such as the Toronto Sun.

-In federal general elections, The Globe and Mail has endorsed different parties over time.
+In federal general elections, The Globe and Mail has generally endorsed right-wing parties.
+The paper endorsed Brian Mulroney's Progressive Conservatives in 1984 and 1988.
+In 1993, the paper endorsed a Liberal minority government ("We do not trust the Liberals to govern unguarded").
+Practically, the newspaper endorsed Preston Manning's right-wing Reform Party in Ontario and West to avoid vote splitting.
+In 1998, the newspaper endorsed the Progressive Conservatives, and it endorsed the Liberals in 2000 and 2004.
 The newspaper endorsed Stephen Harper's Conservative Party in the 2006, 2008, and 2011 elections; in the 2015 election, the paper again endorsed the Conservatives but called for the party's leader, Prime Minister Stephen Harper, to step down.
-In previous elections, the paper endorsed the Liberals (2000, 2004); the Progressive Conservatives (1984, 1988, 1997), a minority government for the Liberals in 1993 ("Let us declare firmly for a minority.
-We do not trust the Liberals to govern unguarded.").
 In the 2019 federal election it did not make an endorsement.

 While the paper was known as a generally conservative voice of the business establishment in the postwar decades, historian David Hayes, in a review of its positions, has noted the Globe's editorials in this period "took a benign view of hippies and homosexuals; championed most aspects of the welfare state; opposed, after some deliberation, the Vietnam War; and supported legalizing marijuana."
-A December 12, 1967, Globe and Mail editorial stated, "Obviously, the state's responsibility should be to legislate rules for a well-ordered society.
+A December 12, 1967, Globe and Mail editorial, written by Martin O'Malley, stated, "Obviously, the state's responsibility should be to legislate rules for a well-ordered society.
 It has no right or duty to creep into the bedrooms of the nation."
-On December 21, 1967, then Justice Minister Pierre Trudeau, in defending the government's Omnibus bill and the decriminalization of homosexuality, coined the phrase "There's no place for the state in the bedrooms of the nation."
+On December 21, 1967, then Justice Minister Pierre Trudeau, in defending the government's Omnibus bill and the decriminalization of homosexuality, coined the phrase, "There's no place for the state in the bedrooms of the nation."

 The Globe and Mail endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.

+In a 2017 survey conducted among Canadians, it was found that 50% of respondents viewed The Globe and Mail to be biased; placing it in a tie for first place with CBC Television in terms of perceived bias.
+Respondents who viewed The Globe and Mail as biased had mixed opinions as to whether its coverage was favourable to the Liberal Party or the Conservatives.
+A 2010 survey found that The Globe and Mail was perceived as slightly right of centre, in similar standing to the bulk of other Canadian news organizations.